tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/使用 SCF 自动刷新被 CDN 缓存的 COS 资源_intl.md

 (5) Confirm that the information you configured is correct, and then click **Save**.

 ### 3. Test
->!A CDN operation takes a few minutes to take effect.
+>A CDN operation takes a few minutes to take effect.
 Please wait a moment after performing a Query operation.

 After completing the configuration, upload a new object for verification in the bucket.
 (1) In the COS Console, upload an updated file with the same name, as shown below:
-For more information, see [Upload Objects](https://cloud.tencent.com/document/product/436/13321).
+For more information, see [Upload Objects](https://intl.cloud.tencent.com/document/product/436/13321).
 ![](https://main.qcloudimg.com/raw/66ba3a7ea298f2f4e240f76ebe76df03.png)
 (2) After the upload is completed, you can find the log indicating the call is successful in the **Run Log** in the SCF Console, as shown below:
 ![](https://main.qcloudimg.com/raw/99b84dec0d0d3599fbffecef2d8e4d95.png)